OSRIC

 - Prehistoric Lion - Larger versions of regular lions found in lost world settings

-- Pseudo-dragon - Tiny dragons with deadly sting in their tails, lacking breath weapon
+- Pseudo-Dragon - Tiny dragons with deadly sting in their tails, lacking breath weapon

 - Pteranodon - Giant-sized pterodactyls with wingspans of 25 feet or more